Theoretical guarantees for lifted samplers: MH and lifted algorithms: A general definition and comparison

+using the definitions of $\alpha_{\rev}$ and $\mu_{\rev}$ in the second equality (see \autoref{sec:general_auxiliary}), the property of the function $\varphi$ in the third equality, \autoref{prop:rev_derivative} in the fourth equality (recalling that $\varphi$ is bounded) and the definition of $\mu_{\rev}^T$ in the last equality.
+From there, we proceed symmetrically as above to obtain the result, noting that $(x, y) \in R_{+1}$ if and only if $(y, x) \in R_{-1}$. \qedsymbol

-Note that the definition of lifted sampler presented above is in fact specific. \cite{andrieu2021peskun} present a more general definition in which $Q_{-1}$ and $Q_{+1}$ are not necessarily defined through splits of neighbourhoods as in \autoref{sec:MH_rev}; they can be any proposal kernels.
+Note that the definition of lifted sampler presented in this sub-section is in fact not the most general. \cite{andrieu2021peskun} present a more general definition in which $Q_{-1}$ and $Q_{+1}$ are not necessarily defined through a decomposition of $Q$; they can be any proposal kernels.
 In such generality, it can be shown that it is not possible to establish a comparison with the MH algorithm (see \autoref{sec:noPeskun} for a demonstration).
-At least, it is not possible using the route proposed in \autoref{sec:result} that allows for a comparison when considering the definition of $Q_{-1}$ and $Q_{+1}$ in \autoref{sec:MH_rev}.
+At least, it is not possible using the route proposed in \autoref{sec:general_comparison} that allows for a comparison when considering the definition of $Q_{-1}$ and $Q_{+1}$ in \autoref{sec:general_auxiliary}.
 Note that most applications of the lifting technique in practice use this definition.